kippandrew/libgrok-py/README.md

 About
 -----
 Grok allows you to easily parse logs and other files and turns the unstructured log and event data into structured data.

 Installing
 ----------

 You will need libgrok installed in other to use libgrok-py.
-On MacOSX this is available via Homebrew:
+On MacOSX, Grok is available via Homebrew:

-Install Grok Dependencies
+_Install Grok Dependencies_

     brew install tokyo-cabinet pcre libevent

-Install Grok
+_Install Grok_

     brew install grok

-You can also compile from source.

 Usage
 -----